vegarringdal/custom-elements-hmr-polyfill/README.md

 // if you want to customize... applyPolyfill(
-    /* no reflowing */ ReflowStrategy.NONE,
+    /* no auto-reflow */ ReflowStrategy.NONE,
     /* ignored, because reflowing is disabled */ -1,
     /* gets called for every re-definition of a web component */ (elementName: string, impl: any, options: ElementDefinitionOptions) => {